 How To Exit iPod Diagnostic Mode

-What If Your iPod Fails The Tests?
+What If Your iPod Fails The Diagnostic Tests?

-Oh no. If your iPod failed any of these tests, then you probably have a hardware issue.
+Oh, no. If your iPod failed any of these diagnostic tests, then you probably have a hardware issue.
 Unfortunately, there’s no easy fix.
 Sites like iFixit will have tools and parts if you want to try to fit it yourself.
 Otherwise, you will need to get your iPod into the hands of a qualified repair person.
 Bad Apple Repair and RapidRepair are a couple of good options.
 Tell them that we sent you and ask for a discount.
 Good luck!